 building confidence in children with dyslexia

 When you have dyslexia and have difficulty reading and writing, your weaknesses are on show every day.
-It’s not like an obvious physical disability which people can see and therefore understand, it is invisible.
+It’s not like an obvious physical disability which people can see and therefore understand, it is invisible. a dyslexic child confidence levels can be extremely low.

 Even now there is still a large amount of ignorance surrounding dyslexia, especially among the general public and even some teachers.
 One thing we see far too often is for a person displaying signs of dyslexia becoming a target for bullying behaviour.
 Other children can be cruel with their comments, and an ill-judged comment can have devastating long-term effects.